-The Québec government proposes that institutions of higher education prioritize a hybrid approach for the back-to-school process to provide students with regular feedback and follow-up (in person and remotely).
+The Québec government proposes that institutions of higher education located in green, yellow and orange zones prioritize a blended approach for the back-to-school process to provide students with regular feedback and follow-up both in person and remotely.
 The goal is to ensure an optimal student presence on campus for in-person access to instructional activities and support services.

-Classroom space and scheduling will be organized to allow for student presence on campus, while still ensuring that the guidelines issued by the Direction générale de la santé publique are respected.
-A physical distance of 1.5 metres is permitted in classrooms.
+Classroom space and scheduling promote student presence on campus, while still ensuring that the guidelines issued by the public health authorities are respected.
+Individuals must remain at least 1.5 metres apart in classrooms.

-All institutions will be afforded flexibility in implementing the means necessary to achieve the maximum student presence on campus in order to take into account their unique situation.
-Institutions will be asked to prioritize certain students, particularly first-year students, students with disabilities and students with special needs.
+All institutions have flexibility in implementing the means necessary to achieve maximum student presence on campus in order to take into account their unique situation.
+Institutions are asked to prioritize certain students, particularly first-year students, students with disabilities and students with special needs.

 This scenario was selected so that students can benefit from learning activities and on-campus services, while receiving ongoing follow-up and feedback from teachers and professors.